 116 Allen Hall • P.O.
-Box 6144 Mississippi State, MS 39762 studyabroad.msstate.edu 662.325.8929

-The Office of Study Abroad currently offers more than 1,000 educational experiences in over 80 different countries.
+Box 6144 Mississippi State, MS 39762 studyabroad@msstate.edu studyabroad.msstate.edu 662.325.8929 The Office of Study Abroad currently offers more than 1,000 educational experiences in over 80 different countries.
 All undergraduate and graduate students may earn academic credit towards their degrees by participating in MSU affiliated programs.